Public First testimony to the Legislature and other forums is available here.

 Limits public access to summary possession records on the Judiciary’s publicly accessible electronic databases unless and until a writ of possession is issued.

-Clarifies State and local authority during a state or local state of emergency.
-Adds definition of “severe weather warning”.
-Allows the Legislature to terminate a state of emergency and city councils to terminate a local state of emergency.
+Clarifies state and local authority during a state or local state of emergency.
+Defines “severe weather warning”.
+Allows the Legislature to terminate a state of emergency and county councils to terminate a local state of emergency.
+Effective 3/22/2075.
+(SD2)

 Expands the scope of persons who are subject to public financial disclosure requirements.